gantian127/landslide_usecase/README.md

 #### Method 3: Local PC
 Please first download all the files from this repository and have [conda](https://conda.io/projects/conda/en/latest/user-guide/install/index.html) installed on the local PC.
 Then, use the following commands to create a virtual environment and launch the Jupyter Notebook.
+The code below works best on Mac OS or Linux and may cause some errors on Windows.
 ```
 $ cd landslide_usecase
 $ conda env create --file=environment.yml